Much-needed relief comes to Northeast after dangerous heat dome sends temperatures soaring

 (Sam Wolfe/Bloomberg via Getty Images)

-In the Southeast, the Department of Energy issued an emergency order amid surging power demand to help mitigate the risk of blackouts.
+In the Southeast, the U.S. Department of Energy issued an emergency order amid surging power demand to help mitigate the risk of blackouts.
 The order authorized Duke Energy Carolina to utilize resources to operate at its maximum output levels in the extreme heat.

 WHAT IS THE BEST COLOR TO WEAR IN HOT WEATHER?